abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ```
 Set the voltage for the selected channel on the DAC.
 **Parameters:** channel (1 or 2)
-**Parameters:** voltage (Voltage will be between 0 and 2.047V when gain is 1, 0 and 4.096V when gain is 2)
+**Parameters:** voltage (Voltage will be between 0 and 2.047V when the gain is 1, 0 and 4.096V when the gain is 2)
 **Parameters:** gain (1 or 2)
 **Returns:** null